bihealth/sodar-core/docs/source/major_changes.rst

 --------------------

 PostgreSQL
     The minimum required PostgreSQL version has been bumped to v12.
-In CI we currently use PostgreSQL v16, but anything from v12 to above should work with this SODAR Core release.
-It is strongly recommended to make backups of your production databases before upgrading.
+We recommend PostgreSQL v16 which is used in CI for this repo.
+However, any version from v12 onwards should work with this release.
+We strongly recommended to make backups of your production databases before upgrading.
 Python v3.11 Support Added
     Python v3.11 support has been officially added in this version.
-3.11 is now also the recommended Python version to use.
+3.11 is also the recommended Python version.
 Python v3.8 Support Dropped
     This release no longer supports Python v3.8.
 General Python Dependencies